Our Congregation and History

 How We are Governed

 The UUFC is self-governed by the congregation.
 In its Bylaws, the congregation delegates certain responsibilities to an elected Board of Directors.
 The Board meets each month to manage the affairs of the Fellowship.
 Its roles are to make policy and authorize certain expenditures within the congregation-approved budget.
 When authorized by the congregation at required annual or other meetings, the Board may also purchase, sell or encumber real property; contract with a minister; make expenditures from the principal of eligible endowment funds; and borrow money or otherwise pledge the credit of the Fellowship, giving, pledging, mortgaging or encumbering any corporate assets as security for the payment or repayment of any corporate obligations.
+Meet the Board of Directors members here.

 The UUFC staff, led by the minister, implements Board policy, with assistance from many volunteer leaders who serve on UUFC councils and committees.
 We currently have a senior minister and five staff members.